Witness: 3 officers at Floyd killing had duty to intervene

 Federal prosecutors say former Officers J. Alexander Kueng, Thomas Lane and Tou Thao failed to act to save Floyd’s life on May 25, 2020, as fellow Officer Derek Chauvin knelt on the Black man’s neck for 9 1/2 minutes while Floyd was handcuffed, facedown and gasping for air.
 Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back, according to prosecutors.

 Blackwell testified that it is critical to move someone from a prone position onto their side, otherwise “the concern is that they would die in custody.”
-According to previous testimony, Lane twice asked if they should roll Floyd onto his side but was rebuffed by Chauvin.
+Body camera video shows that Lane twice asked if they should roll Floyd onto his side but was rebuffed.

 Officers had responded to a 911 call that Floyd, 46, tried to use a counterfeit $20 bill at a corner store.
 The videotaped killing triggered worldwide protests and a reexamination of racism and policing.

-Whether the officers deprived Floyd of medical aid is a key element to the charges.
-On Wednesday, Assistant U.S. Attorney Manda Sertich sought to show jurors that responding paramedics were not given important information, and that Floyd should have been given medical attention immediately.
+Whether the officers deprived Floyd of medical aid is a key element to the charge, and prosecutors have sought to show jurors that responding paramedics were not given important information, and that Floyd should have been given medical attention immediately.

+An emergency room physician on duty at Hennepin County Medical Center when Floyd was brought in testified that it was too late to save Floyd.

+Dr. Bradford Langenfeld said paramedics told him that although they had tried to resuscitate Floyd for about 30 minutes, he never regained a pulse.
+He said further attempts to restart Floyd’s heart at the hospital failed, and he declared Floyd dead after about a half-hour.

 Paramedics put Floyd in the ambulance and took him to another location to be treated.